 The agency is confident in its ability to continue to generate significant revenue for the Foundation School Fund, the Fund for Veterans' Assistance and other state programs.
-The agency expects record net revenue contributions to the state in FY 2019, as the first half of the fiscal year has realized strong scratch ticket product sales and draw sales because of the multijurisdictional jackpots noted above.
-Net revenue for FY 2020 is expected to resume the net revenue growth trajectory that the agency has achieved in recent years.
+The agency expects record net revenue contributions to the state in FY 2020, as strong scratch ticket product sales have been realized throughout the fiscal year.
+Net revenue for FY 2021 is expected to decline further with the long-term uncertainty from COVID-19.
 Projected revenue is detailed in the chart below.